 We’ll monitor the major bracket sites over the next couple days, and when/if public data is posted, we’ll compare to our estimates.
 If we decide that any published data is far enough off our estimates that we should re-generate bracket picks, we’ll do that and send out an email letting you know.

 General Strategy Notes

-With only 15 games left in the NCAA tournament, a highly conservative (“chalky”) approach that picks mostly the same champ and FInal Four teams as the public has almost no chance to stand out from the crowd in a Sweet 16 pool.
+With only 15 games left in the NCAA tournament, a highly conservative (“chalky”) approach that picks mostly the same NCAA champion and Final Four teams as the public doesn’t have a good chance to stand out from the crowd in a Sweet 16 pool.

 It’s also harder to get a big edge by doing a better job picking early round games.
 There simply aren’t as many early round games to pick, and by the same token, not as many under-the-radar sleeper teams.

-So our Sweet 16 brackets generally skew a bit riskier than our full tournament brackets.
+So our Sweet 16 brackets in larger pools generally skew a bit riskier than our full tournament brackets.

 Value Picks To Expect